decentology/hyperverse-docs/docs/basics/welcome.md

 # Welcome to the Hyperverse

-Build decentralized applications without writing smart contract code.
+Build web3 applications without writing smart contract code.

 ---

 ## What is the Hyperverse?

-The Hyperverse makes it simple for any web developer to build decentralized applications without writing smart contract code.
-Our goal is to enable millions of Web2 developers to build for Web3 and unlock its full potential.
+The Hyperverse makes it simple for JavaScript developers to build web3 apps without writing a single line of smart contract code.
+It's an open marketplace of community-built, audited, easy to discover **smart modules** that include _smart contracts_, _UI harness_, _documentation_, and _sample apps_.
+Our goal is to enable millions of web2 developers to build for web3 and unlock its full potential.
+Think of it as `npm init` for smart contracts.

 ![1](/img/content/docs/gif/lego-person.gif)
 :::info Quickstart